-Estimations of payback period (PBP) should include the value of the floor space made available by the thinness of the VIPs.
-Construction materials must have extremely long service lives.
-Since VIPs reach the end of their service life when the gas pressure rises above 50 to 100 mbar, much research and development is focused on the envelope of the VIP.
+VIPs reach the end of their service life when the gas pressure rises above 50 to 100 mbar.
+For this reason, much research and development are focused on the envelope of the VIP.
 Further research into panel construction could maximize the service life cycle to many decades or even a century.